DavidHarper/astrojava/README.md

 `ftp://ssd.jpl.nasa.gov/pub/eph/planets/Linux`

+Note that these data files can be used on Windows or macOS as well as on Linux.
+The directory name simply denotes that the binary data files are in little-endian format.

 The DE430 ephemeris is a good first choice, as it covers the period from 1550 CE to 2650 CE.